 Vista Alegre is the most prestigious Portuguese tableware brand, mostly made of porcelain and crystal.

 Naturally the tableware is quite expensive, but it is supposed to last a lifetime and we usually inherit it from our mothers.
-I think this shows you how important and present Vista Alegre is at Portuguese’s homes 🙂
+I think this shows you how important Vista Alegre for Portuguese people 🙂

 Save this article for later: